alpeshdgapps/photoid-india-legal/index.md

 - Are processed on your device for the free preview using on-device face detection and preview processing
 - Are stored locally on your device unless you choose to delete them
 - Are not stored on servers we operate
-- Are securely sent to a third-party AI processing provider (see Section 2) only when you explicitly request a paid studio-quality export
+- Are securely sent to a third-party AI processing provider (see Section 2) only when you explicitly request a paid studio-quality export, and only so that provider can generate your requested result on our behalf
 - Are used only to generate your requested ID photo output
 - Can be deleted at any time through **Settings → Clear all photos**

 For paid studio-quality export, the selected photo is temporarily processed by a third-party AI processing provider to remove or clean up the background.
-Details of that provider, including its data retention, are described in Section 2.
+The provider processes the selected photo only to generate your requested result and return it to the app.
+We do not authorize the provider to use your photo for advertising, resale, or any independent purpose unrelated to providing the processing service.
+We do not sell your photos or share them with third parties for their own use.
+Details of the provider, including its data retention, are described in Section 2.

 ### 1.2 In-App Purchase Information